zmbslyr/monty/README.md

 1. compile files
 2. `$ ./monty monty_byte_code_file_name.m`

-A few Monty bytecode files are supplied in the `byecodes` directory.
+A few Monty bytecode files are supplied in the `bytecodes` directory.
 For supported opcodes, look below.

 ### Example of usage